emberjs/guides/source/models/index.md

 ---

-These are the core concepts you should understand to get the most out of Ember Data.
+Models, records, adapters and the store are the core concepts you should understand to get the most out of Ember Data.
 The following sections go into more depth about each of these concepts, and how to use them together.